Houston2812/advent_of_code_2022/README.md

-# Read of repo for the Advent of Code 2022
+# Repo for the Advent of Code 2022
 https://adventofcode.com/2022
 ## Description
 Tasks are done in the golang.